progit/progit/de/01-introduction/01-chapter1.markdown

 <!--If you want to install Git on Linux via a binary installer, you can generally do so through the basic package-management tool that comes with your distribution.
 If you’re on Fedora, you can use yum:-->

-Wenn Du Git unter Linux mit einem Installationsprogramm installieren willst, kannst Du das normalerweise mit dem Paketmanager tun, der von deinem Betriebssystem verwendet wird.
+Wenn Du Git unter Linux mit einem Installationsprogramm installieren willst, kannst Du das normalerweise mit dem Paketmanager tun, der von Deinem Betriebssystem verwendet wird.
 Unter Fedora zum Beispiel kannst Du yum verwenden:

 	$ yum install git-core